shazow/garlic/README.md

 - `cron` will parse cron-like syntax and schedule recurring jobs.
 - `id` allows to specify a concrete identifier for the job.
 If the id already exists, it will replace the existing job.
 - `delete` will delete the value id if it exists (other behaviours like delay also stack).
+- `data` is reserved as an untouched user-supplied envelope for arbitrary payloads for the worker.

 Also maybe: